12 Reasons to Visit Africa – Why Traveling To Africa Is Always A Great Idea

 South Luangwa NP – Zambia

-On no other continent, the welfare of animal wildlife is more taken into consideration than in Africa.
-Despite the centuries of devastation, mostly to be blamed on colonialists, and the still rampant poaching, the efforts that some African nations are putting into conserving such a crucial living heritage are herculean.
+On no other continent is the welfare of animal wildlife more taken into consideration than in Africa.
+Despite the centuries of devastation, mainly to be blamed on colonialists, and the still rampant poaching, primarily to be blamed on Chinese businesses, the efforts that some African nations are putting into conserving such a crucial living heritage are herculean.

-Traveling to East and Southern Africa will give you the chance to admire up close beautiful animals such as Elephants, Rhinos, Hippos, Lions and other big cats – without forgetting about the smaller mammals and the incredible diversity of birds and reptiles.
+Traveling to East and Southern Africa will give you the chance to admire beautiful animals up close, such as Elephants, Rhinos, Hippos, Lions, and other big cats – without forgetting the smaller mammals and the incredible diversity of birds and reptiles.

 2. Great weather all year round